New Toilet Cost

 Seasonality

-In addition, winter installations can be up to 40% more expensive than summer, as plumbers are typically busier during the colder months.
+In addition, quotes for winter installations can be up to 40% more expensive than summer, as plumbers are typically busier during the colder months.

 How much is it to turn a small downstairs toilet into a shower room?